tevaughan/how-to-program/how-to-program.md

 the degree to which a device's behavior can be changed is limited only by the the device's physical construction, the user's speculative intellect, and the user's available time to work.
-Advanced usage imposes certain requirements on the physical interface and on the software already in the device.
+Advanced usage imposes certain requirements on the sensory interface and on the software already in the device.
 Most importantly, a device that allows for advanced usage must provide an input interface for constructing a new computer program.

 In the early days of computing, every device allowed for advanced usage.
 As computing has advanced through history, ever more software has come to reside permanently in the device.
-Before 1980 or so, almost everyone who used a computer was an advanced user.
-At that time, the user's needs could be met only if he wrote his own program.
+Before 1980 or so, the typical user of a computer was an advanced user.
+At that time, a common user's needs could be met only if he wrote his own program.
 Since the early 1990s or so, the typical computer user has only basic knowledge of how to use a computer.
 Since that time, the typical device is purchased already loaded with all of the software that the user needs.

 Before 1949, there was no pre-existing software to aid in writing a new piece of software.
 New software was crafted, for example, by manually flipping